 Tracking on mobile phones will always be a controversial topic.
-As much as some people detest being served relevant and localized ads, companies have been using ad tracking for years to understand consumer’s habits better.
+As much as some people detest being served relevant and localized ads, companies have been using ad tracking for years to understand consumers’ habits better.

 How to manage Android location settings

-There isn’t really a concrete way to disable ad tracking on Android phones, but there are several methods you can use to fool the operating system.
+There isn’t a concrete way to disable ad tracking on Android phones, but there are several methods you can use to fool the operating system.
 The easiest way to stop localized ads for things you don’t want is to change your location settings.

 To do this, tap on Settings and navigate to Google.
 From there, tap on Manage Google Account.
 At the top, tap on Data & personalization.
 The options provided allow you to change whether your location is reported to Google.

 Under the Use Location History option, toggle the switch off.
 This way, your location isn’t tracked by all your Google devices or accounts.
-You also have the option to only limit tracking on certain Android devices.
+You also have the opportunity to only limit tracking on certain Android devices.

 Opt out of ad personalization

-“As part of Google Play services update in late 2021, the advertising ID will be removed when a user opts out of personalization using advertising ID in Android Settings.
+“The advertising ID will be removed when a user opts out of personalization using advertising ID in Android Settings.
 Any attempts to access the identifier will receive a string of zeros instead of the identifier,” Google explained in an Android developer blog.